Decagon AI pricing in 2026: What it actually costs

 Who should look elsewhere

-Decagon is likely the wrong fit if you:
+Decagon is a poor fit if you:

 • Are a startup or SMB with limited budget